helium/HIP/0040-validator-denylist.md

 - A public JSON or YAML file of denylisted Hotspot unique addresses will be included in the *validator* software

-- Community members will be able to submit pull requests against this file to remove addresses from the list with some explanation for the request. a chosen party will review (who exactly is unanswered)

 - When PoC transactions are submitted to the consensus group, if a super majority of consensus group members agree that a given Hotspot address is on the denylist, any witness receipts from that address will be marked as invalid with a reason of `denylist`

 - Only witness receipts are affected by the denylist.
 Hotspots on the denylist can still transmit and be witnessed by others, and be rewarded for that activity.
 This also allows Hotspots to justify being removed from the denylist in the future